deploy2zenodo/deploy2zenodo/README.md

     - curl -X POST --fail -F token="$TRIGGER_TOKEN" -F ref=main $TRIGGER_URL
 ```

-In the project `B` you can do the normal use of `deploy2zenodo`, e. g.:
+In the project `B` you can use deploy2zenodo as normal, e. g.:

 ```yaml
 prepare_deploy2zenodo: